Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Statistical concepts

-We also note that equations \ref{equation:model_member_correlation} and \ref{equation:model_mean_correlation} are not the only way to estimate $r_{ff}$.
-In a well-constructed ensemble, the members for case $j$ can be considered independent draws from the same underlying probability distribution and there is no particular reason that $r_{ff(k)}$ should be estimated using the same member $k$ from each case $j$.
-For example, $r_{ff(k)}$ could also be estimated by randomly selecting a member to exclude from the ensemble mean for each case $j$.
-Nevertheless, selecting the same member $k$ for each case $j$ is straightforward to calculate and provides an unbiased estimate of the quantity of interest.
+However, equations \ref{equation:model_member_correlation} and \ref{equation:model_mean_correlation} are not the only way to estimate $r_{mm(k)}$ and $\overline{r_{mm}}$.
+In a well-constructed ensemble, the members for case $j$ can be considered independent draws from the same underlying probability distribution and there is no particular reason that $r_{mm(k)}$ should be estimated using the same excluded member $k$ for each case $j$.
+For example, we also estimate model-model correlations using $r_{mm(\mathbf{krandom})}$, where $\mathbf{krandom} = (k_j)_{j=1}^{M}$ represents a vector of excluded members that are fixed over forecast lead times but selected randomly for each start date $j$.
+The $N$ estimates of $r_{mm(k)}$ are thus a subset of the $N^M$ possible estimates of $r_{mm(\mathbf{krandom})}$.
+Given that estimates of $r_{mm(k)}$ and $r_{mm(\mathbf{krandom})}$ are statistically exchangeable, we refer to both methods for calculating model-model correlations using the notation $r_{mm(k)}$ and provide clarification on the sampling methods in the associated text or figure captions.